Ohio Personal Responsibility Education Program (PREP) District 3 and 5

 PREP offers a variety of free trainings and workshops.

 PREP Youth Workshops follow a fun and interactive curriculum designed to give youth the skills they need to successfully transition to adulthood.
-Two evidence-based curricula options are available; Reducing the Risk (RTR) and Making Proud Choices (MPC) are the foundation of the pregnancy and STI prevention component of PREP.
-These curricula are supplemented by the PREP Adulthood Modules, which include:
+Making Proud Choices (MPC) is the foundation of the unintended pregnancy and STI prevention component of PREP.
+The curriculum is supplemented by the PREP Adulthood Modules, which include:

 - Healthy Relationships